SeaWulf GPU Usage Guide

 This KB Article References: High Performance Computing

-To access the GPU nodes, you can submit to the GPU queue using the SLURM workload manager.
+To access the GPU nodes, you can submit to a GPU queue using the SLURM workload manager.

 module load slurm/17.11.12